OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 When developing custom functions, you may encounter errors in the product while creating and testing your functions.

 To resolve issues, you can [enable runtime logging to capture errors](#enable-runtime-logging) and refer to [Excel's native error messages](#check-for-excel-error-messages).
-Also, check for common mistakes such as not [verifying ssl certificates](#my-add-in-wont-load-verify-certificates) properly, [leaving promises unresolved](#ensure-promises-return), and forgetting to [associate your functions](#my-functions-wont-load-associate-functions).
+Also, check for common mistakes such as not [verifying SSL certificates](#my-add-in-wont-load-verify-certificates) properly, [leaving promises unresolved](#ensure-promises-return), and forgetting to [associate your functions](#my-functions-wont-load-associate-functions).

 ## Enable runtime logging